AlibabaCloudDocs/sls/intl.en-US/Developer Guide/Other visualization methods/Connect to Log Service by using Grafana.md

             |X-Column|Enter **time**.|
             |Y-Column|Enter **uv,pv**.|

-        6. If a significant difference exists between the UV value and the PV value, you can use a dual Y-axis chart to show UV and PV statistics.
+        6. If a significant difference exists between the value of UV and the value of PV, you can use a dual Y-axis chart to show UV and PV.

             ![grafana-pv&uv02](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5105311161/p112952.png)